Sean ‘Diddy’ Combs' sex trafficking trial begins with jury selection

 Combs’ attorney, Marc Agnifilo, has said Combs was “not a perfect person” and that there had been drug use and toxic relationships, but said all sexual activity between Combs, Cassie and other people was consensual.

-The trial is the latest and most serious in a long string of legal problems for Combs.
-If convicted, he faces the possibility of decades in prison.
+The trial is the most serious in a long string of legal problems for Combs.

 In 1999 he was charged with bursting into the offices of an Interscope Records executive with his bodyguards and beating him with a champagne bottle and a chair.
 The executive, Steve Stoute, later asked prosecutors to go easy on Combs, who pleaded guilty to a lesser charge and took an anger management class.